asan2024/demo--repo/README.md

 ## LOcal development
-1.Open index.html in you browser
+1.Open index.html in you browser1